-- 1. All claims on Government of Nepal and Nepal Rastra Bank shall be risk weighed at 0 %. - Claims on foreign government and their central banks shall be risk-weighted on the basis of the consensus country risk scores of export credit agencies (ECA).
-As detailed below, each ECA risk scores will correspond to a specific risk weight category:
+- 1. All claims on Government of Nepal and Nepal Rastra Bank shall be risk weighed at 0 %. - 2.
+Claims on foreign government and their central banks shall be risk-weighted on the basis of the consensus country risk scores as follows: